Human Capital (2013 film): Reception

+Critical response

-Human Capital holds an 80% "Certified Fresh" rating and a weighted average of 6.81/10 on Rotten Tomatoes based on 66 reviews, with the consensus being, "Part character study, part socioeconomic fable, Human Capital offers trenchant commentary as well as absorbing drama."
+Human Capital holds an 81% rating and a weighted average of 6.8/10 on Rotten Tomatoes based on 68 reviews, with the consensus being, "Part character study, part socioeconomic fable, Human Capital offers trenchant commentary as well as absorbing drama."
+Metacritic assigned the film a weighted average score of 63 out of 100, based on 19 critics.